bikman/fs-mutation-prediction/README.md

 ### Data

-MAVE data files are included in the 'mave' folder
+MAVE data files are included in the 'mave' folder.

+### Source code

+The complete project is in Python plus PyTorch and it is in 'code' folder.